-Kim Fox is Professor of Clinical Cardiology and Head of the National Heart and Lung Institute at Imperial College London.
+Kim Fox is Professor of Clinical Cardiology at the National Heart and Lung Institute, Imperial College London.
 He is also Diana, Princess of Wales Chair in Cardiovascular Medicine and Science and Consultant Cardiologist at the Royal Brompton Hospital and Executive Chairman of the Institute of Cardiovascular Medicine and Science, a formal collaboration between the Royal Brompton and Harefield NHS Foundation Trust and Liverpool Heart and Chest NHS Foundation Trust.
 Professor Fox is also a non-Executive Director of the Royal Brompton and Harefield NHS Foundation Trust.

 He was President of the European Society of Cardiology 2006-2008, having previously been Treasurer and Secretary.
 He was Associate Editor of the British Heart Journal in 1985-1994 and Editor in Chief of the European Heart Journal 1994-2002.
 He has previously served as a member of the British Heart Foundation Education Committee (chair), Council and Executive Committee as well as the British Cardiac Society’s Council and Medical Practice Committee (chair).